spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ntfy.md

 To make use of your ntfy installation, on Android for example, you need two things:

 * the `ntfy` app
-* a UnifiedPush-compatible matrix app
+* a UnifiedPush-compatible Matrix app

 You need to install the `ntfy` app on each device on which you want to receive push notifications through your ntfy server.
 The `ntfy` app will provide UnifiedPush notifications to any number of UnifiedPush-compatible messaging apps installed on the same device.